samlinux/fabricStarterKit/README.md

 ## Part 1 - Preparation
 These steps describes a HLF 2.2.x installation on  e.g. a DigitalOcean Droplet.

+>Note: To interact from your windows machine with the droplet use putty.

 ## Droplet
 Digital Ocean Droplet, 1 CPU, 2 GB, 50 GB SSD
 OS, Ubuntu 20.04 (LTS) x64